 Cataraqui Trail

-Immerse yourself in the splendour of the season on this 104 km multi-use trail that runs through the picturesque communities of Portland, Forfar and Chaffeys Lock.
+The splendour of the season is in full glory on this 104 km multi-use trail that runs through the picturesque communities of Portland, Forfar and Chaffeys Lock.
 Fall colours abound alongside beautiful shorelines and through forests on this former railway track that has been transformed into a fantastic walking and biking trail.
 Find more information and maps of the Cataraqui Trail on the Friends of Cataraqui website.
 Need more of a visual: watch the video from Friends of Cataraqui Trail!

 Jones Falls